MuhammadMukharir/SPK-pemilihan-laptop-metode-AHP-dan-Profile-Matching-PM/README.md

     https://www.itsolutionstuff.com/post/laravel-8-user-roles-and-permissions-tutorialexample.html  <br>
     https://cafeteria.id/2020/09/14/cara-integrasi-laravel-8-dengan-laravel-adminlte/  <br>

-I can make this system because of the help from all of you, so again, Thanks you.. :) <br>
+I can make this system because of the help from all of you, so again, Thanks you.. :)

 So, here it goes, Laptop Selection DSS with AHP and PM method build on laravel 8 framework, enjoy! :)

 Created by: Muhammad Mukharir